Obama: Iran deal is only alternative to more Mideast war

 Congress will have 60 days to review the agreement.
 Republicans would need the support of dozens of Democrats to sustain a “resolution of disapproval” that could cripple a deal.
 But the odds are slim that they could muster enough support to overrule an Obama veto.

-Reporting by Matt Spetalnick; Additional reporting by Lisa Lambert and Patricia Zengerle in Washington, Bozorgmehr Sharafedin Nouri in Dubai and Luke Baker in Jerusalem; Editing by James Dalgleish
+Reporting by Matt Spetalnick and Roberta Rampton; Additional reporting by Jeff Mason, Lisa Lambert and Patricia Zengerle in Washington, Bozorgmehr Sharafedin Nouri in Dubai and Luke Baker in Jerusalem; Editing by James Dalgleish and Ken Wills